GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 ***========================***

 The following content **MAY** include references to a broad range of sensitive topics.
-Proceed only if you feel prepared to engage with these themes.
+Proceed only if you feel prepared to engage with these themes:

 **Abuse and Violence**
 * Physical abuse